manikandaraj-T-N/SimpleFormProject/README.md

 ## Contact

-If you have any questions, suggestions, or would like to report a bug, please feel free to contact Manikandaraj via [manikandarajnataraj@gmail.com].
+If you have any questions, suggestions, or would like to report a bug, please feel free to contact Manikandaraj via [manikandarajnataraj@gmail.com]. o  (or)
-  (or)

   [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/manikandaraj-t-n-834189173/)